django-tastypie/django-tastypie/docs/resources.rst

 A ORM-specific implementation of ``get_object_list``.

-Returns a ``QuerySet`` that may have been limited by authorization or other overrides.
+Returns a ``QuerySet`` that may have been limited by other overrides.

 ``obj_get_list``
 ----------------